asapverneri/CS2-BotQuotaManager/README.md

 To edit permission and database settings please edit config file.
 Located in the folder `counterstrikesharp/configs/plugins/BotQuotaManager`

-You can eiter use automatic botquota option or manage bots manually via management menu.
+You can either use automatic botquota option or manage bots manually via management menu.

 **Example config(Automatic):**
 ```json